Plane carrying comedian Gabriel Iglesias runs off runway in North Carolina

 The Gulfstream IV jet ended up in the grass around 600 feet past the end of the runway.

-“Everyone is ok but shaken up,” he said in a Twitter post.
+“Everyone is ok but shaken up,” Iglesias said in his Twitter post.
 “Happy to be alive.”

 No injuries were reported.

-Iglesias was headed to the Harrah’s Cherokee Resort in Cherokee for the next stop on his standup comedy tour.
+Iglesias was headed to the Harrah’s Cherokee Resort in Cherokee, North Carolina, for the next stop on his “Don’t Worry Be Fluffly” stand-up comedy tour.

-The Cherokee County Sheriff’s Office said the FAA and NTSB would be investigating the incident.
+The Cherokee County Sheriff’s Office said the FAA and NTSB have launched an investigation into the incident.